 Chicago Wolves Hockey Game – Sign ups are now open

-It appears that I will have enough people to do this hockey game event.
 The date will be January 17, 2015.
 Please complete the registration form CLICK HERE if you are interested in going.
 The cost per ticket would be $30.00 and that includes your ticket, round trip transportation to the game, Hot Dog and Soda voucher, free Wolves hat, and our group being recognized on the Wolves communication screen.
 I hope to hear from you soon.
+The Wolves will be playing the Rockford IceHogs (the Chicago Blackhawks AHL affiliate ) so the game will be packed and we should see a great game.
 The bus will be leaving the village hall at 5:00pm and returning after the game is over.
 The seating would be in the Section 109.
 There will be a limited number of seats available so please register soon so I can get an idea as to how many will be going.
 Payments can be made online or you can pay at the village hall.
 Checks should be made payable to the Village of Lakemoor 28874 Rte.
 120 Unit C&D Lakemoor, IL 60051

 Ongoing Community Events